 Some of my favorites are listed below – click the links below and see them at Amazon for yourself…

-Wooden Utensils – as long as possible to protect your skin as well as protecting the seasoning on your Dutch oven.
+Wooden Utensils – as long as possible to protect your skin as well as protect the seasoning on your Dutch oven.

-Loose-fitting leather gloves that cover your wrist’s gloves get hot and loose-fitting ones can be removed quickly.
+Loose-fitting leather gloves that cover your wrist get hot, and loose-fitting ones can be removed quickly.
 Tight-fitting gloves will melt into your skin.

 Lid Lifter to remove the hot lid safely – always follow instructions when using this tool.
 Lid holder – a wire rack of clean brick or rock.

-Campfire Tripod – the Dutch oven hangs on this tripod and the heat from the fire below heats the oven.
-It is extremely important to buy a tripod that will hold the weight of the Dutch oven that is filled with food while hanging.
+Campfire Tripod – the Dutch oven hangs on this tripod, and the heat from the fire below heats the oven.
+It is extremely important to buy a tripod that will hold the weight of the Dutch oven filled with food while hanging.

-Tongs – the longer the handle the better.
-You can use these for not only turning the food but also adding or removing coals.
+Tongs – the longer the handle, the better.
+You can use these not only for turning the food but also for adding or removing coals.

 Dutch Oven Lid Stand – this is used to have a clean place to put the lid.
 It is also used to heat the lid before frying.
-The stand can be surrounded by coals and the lid is then used as a griddle.
+The stand can be surrounded by coals, and the lid is used as a griddle.

-Lodge Camp Dutch Oven Tool – this is one tool that combines a number of functions.
+Lodge Camp Dutch Oven Tool – this is one tool that combines several functions.
 A lid lifter, a bail lifter, a trivet, and a cook stand.

 How to use a Lodge 4-in1 Camp Dutch Oven Tool Video